daniel1noble/metaDigitise/README.md

 library(metaDigitise)
 ```

 Installation will make the primary functions for data extraction `metaDigitise` and `bulk_metaDigitise` accessible to users along with their help files.
+Standard base functions, such as `summary`, `print` and `plot` (used for re-plotting calibrations) will also work on `bulk_metaDigitise` objects.

 # Setting up directory structures

-The package is quite flexible and is currently being made even more flexible.
+The `metaDigitise` package is quite flexible and is currently being made even more flexible.
 Users can extract single figures (if this is all they have) using the `metaDigitise` function with a path name to the specific file needing extraction.
-However, often many figures need extracting from a single paper or set of papers and, so, `bulk_metaDigitise` helps expedite this situation preventing users from having to constantly specify the directories were files are stored. `bulk_metaDigitise` essentially will bring up each figure within a folder automatically and allow the user to click and enter the relevant information about a figure as you go.
+However, often many figures need extracting from a single paper or set of papers and, so, `bulk_metaDigitise` helps expedite this situation preventing users from having to constantly specify the directories where files are stored. `bulk_metaDigitise` essentially will bring up each figure within a folder automatically and allow the user to click and enter the relevant information about a figure as you go.
 This information is then all stored in a data frame or list at the end of the process, saving quite a bit of time.
+Users can also quit (`control c`) at any time and the data from digitised figures will automatically be written to the `caldat/` folder for later use.

-Users can get creative in how they set up the directories of figures (.png images) to facilitate extraction.
-For example, one might have 3–4 figures from a single paper that needs extracting and the user may want to focus on a single paper at a time as the need to extract comes up.
+Many `metaDigitise` functions work on whole directories.
+Users can get creative in how they set up the directories of figures (currently .png, .jpg, .tiff, .pdf images can be used) to facilitate extraction.
+For example, one might have 3–4 figures from a single paper that need extracting and the user may want to focus on a single paper at a time as the need to extract comes up.
 This could be done by simply setting up a file structure as follows and then using `bulk_metaDigitise` for each papers folder:

 	* Main project directory
 		+ Paper1_P1